microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/Deployment/AzureSetup.md

 2. Navigate to `Networking` under `Security` on the left hand side of the page.
 3. At the top of the screen click `+ Add client IP`
     ![Update Firewalls](./img/deploy-firewall.png)
-4. Your IP address should now be visable in the IP list and click `Save` at the top
+4. Your IP address should now be visible in the IP list and click `Save` at the top

 ### Step 2.2: Update storage account permissions
 In order to perform the necessary actions in Synapse workspace, you will need to grant more access.